rekomat/AS3-LocaleManager/README.md

 [1] http://forums.adobe.com/message/5182578

-__Note: This code has not been tested in a production environment yet.
-Improvements welcome!__

 ## Resource files

 The bundle files are stored in `app://locale/[locale]/[bundleName].txt`  (ie.: `app://locale/en_US/localizedStrings.txt`).
 Make sure the directory "locale" is copied to your build package: